Emergent Representations of Program Semantics in Language Models Trained on Programs: Semantic probing interventions

-\Cref{fig:alt_sem} displays the results of this experiment, where we trained a linear classifier to probe up to two states into the past and future using the original and alternative semantics.
-In all 5 cases, the semantic content for the alternative semantics is significantly degraded when compared to the original semantics, which supports rejecting the hypothesis that the model states only encode a syntactic transcript (i.e., lexical and syntactic information only) while the probe learns to interpret the transcript (i.e., semantics).
-We note also that the alternative semantic content barely exceeds the baseline of random guessing when probing into the past, which is consistent with the hypothesis that model states directly represent the original semantic states.
-We thus conclude that the probing results of \Cref{sec:meaning} can be attributed to meaning being represented in the model states.
+\Cref{table:main} displays the results of our semantic intervention baseline, where we trained probes to predict up to two abstract states into the past and future using the original and alternative semantics.
+In all 5 cases, the semantic content for the alternative semantics is significantly degraded when compared to the original semantics, which supports rejecting the hypothesis that the model states only encode a syntactic record (i.e., lexical and syntactic information only) while the probe learns to interpret the record (i.e., semantics).